.

 • Develop and communicate standard operating procedures for instrument calibration, outlining all steps and procedures.

-• Assign calibration as a regular task for qualified technicians and give them the resources to stay current on the latest techniques and technologies.
+• Assign calibration as a regular task for qualified technicians and administer resources to stay current on the latest techniques and technologies.

 • Regularly verify the accuracy of certified reference materials (CRMs) to ensure the reliability of all calibration processes.